verement/etamoo/DIFFERENCES.md

     essentially represents all the data from a single call to `notify()`.
     (This is subject to change.)

+  * EtaMOO accepts an optional argument to the `db_disk_size()` built-in that, if provided and true, causes the function to return an association list with various statistics from the persistence layer.

   * The result of the `disassemble()` built-in is very different in EtaMOO than in LambdaMOO, and currently shows the internal abstract syntax tree associated with a verb.
 (This is subject to change.)